sandpiper-framework/sandpiper/test/api/README.md

 }
 ```

 Note this added our trading partner (Best Brakes) with their unique company_id.
 So we now have the same company in both databases, and their "sync_addr" is pointing to our primary server address (port 8080).
+In a production environment, this would be a publically accessible url (e.g. sync.bestbrakes.com) where the server is listening.

 ## Assign API Key